-- The PGY-2 residents will spend one day per week at CamCare, a federally qualified health center that has several locations in Camden City and surrounding communities.
+- The PGY-2 residents will spend one day per week at a satellite practice.
 This time will be in addition to their full day continuity clinic.

-- There will be one day per week available for community experiences.
-The residents will have the ability to choose from the available experiences, many of which they will have been exposed to during their first year in the primary care blocks.
+- There will be one day per week available for a community project.
+The residents will have the ability to choose from the available experiences, and can choose the focus of their project.

 - The subspecialty focus will be endocrine, gastroenterology and infectious diseases.
 This subspecialty experiences will be 2-3 days per week for the duration of the block.

 |PGY-2 Primary Care Block Sample Schedule|

 |Continuity Clinic||Subspecialty Experiences||Subspecialty Experiences||Subspecialty Experiences||Ambulatory Clinic CamCare|

 |Continuity Clinic||Subspecialty Experiences||Subspecialty Experiences||Community and Advocacy Experiences||Ambulatory Clinic CamCare|